West Australians’ confidence in the economy is continuing to grow, reaching its highest level in four years in the December 2017 quarter.

-“The pinch is particularly being felt by lower-income households, with 72 per cent of consumers with household incomes under $60,000 citing rising living costs as a major influence on confidence.
+“The pinch is particularly being felt by lower-income households – 72 per cent of consumers with household incomes under $60,000 cite rising living costs as a major influence on confidence.

-“Consumers are reporting that their job prospects and personal finances are at their highest level in two years, rising 3.6 index points to 102.3 and 2.7 index points to 99.8 respectively, which bodes well for those looking for a job.
+“Consumers are reporting their job prospects and personal finances are at their highest level in two years, rising 3.6 index points to 102.3 and 2.7 index points to 99.8 respectively,” Newnham says.

-“While there were improvements in consumer perceptions of job security, there is unfortunately still cause for concern, with over a quarter of respondents (26%) considering their employment prospects to have deteriorated over the past year.
+“While there were improvements in consumer perceptions of job security, there is unfortunately still cause for concern, with over a quarter of respondents (26 per cent) considering their employment prospects to have deteriorated over the past year.